iulianraduat/react-select-material-ui/README.md

 - Fixed the remove of the selected option(s) when the provided value(s) prop is null or values prop is an empty array
 - When the component is disabled, there is no clear button displayed
 - Fixed index.d.ts to include onBlur and onFocus

+### 6.0.1

+- Fixed bug related to clear button not correctly displayed when the values of a multi select are changed